All Episodes

 Did CBS ever put up all the laws that Hillary Clinton likely violated with her email server in a bathroom of her mom and pop shop closet so she could avoid congressional oversight?

-Did CBS ever connect the dots when Hillary Clinton signed off as Secretary of State to give away 20% of America's uranium going to Russia of all places?
+Did CBS ever connect the dots when Hillary Clinton signed off as Secretary of State to give away 20% of America's uranium going to Russia of all places and the donations of people tied to that deal to the Clinton Foundation or the money that Bill made in speeches in Russia?

 Do you ever do that?

-Did CBS ever cover in any detail how many in the media were colluding with Hillary Hillary Clinton's campaign this election cycle?
+Did CBS ever cover in any detail how many in the media were colluding with Hillary Clinton's campaign this election cycle?

 How much time has CBS devoted to this phony Russia conspiracy story without a shred of evidence?

-You know, I I I honestly did.
+You know, I honestly did.

-I I liked watching Ted during nightline days.
+I liked watching Ted during Nightline Days.

-I loved America held hostage.
+I loved America Held Hostage.

 I learned a lot.